 Financing Your Education and Satisfactory Progress Policy for Federal Financial Aid Awards

-The tuition for the fall of 2019 is $19,500 for 10-16 credit hours.
-Part-time hours (i.e., below 10) and overload hours are charged at $14,000 per credit hour.
-Except for post-9/11 GI Bill benefits, scholarships do not apply to the tuition or course fees in any of these instances.
+Full-Time Schedule: The tuition for the fall of 2023 is $19,950 for 10-16 credit hours.
+For students taking below 10 hours, tuition is charged at $1,330 per credit hour.
+Overload hours (above 16 hours) are charged at a rate of $1330 per credit hour.
+Except for post-9/11 GI Bill® benefits, scholarships do not apply to the tuition or course fees in any of these instances.

 Students have six primary ways to cover their law school costs.

 To qualify for any scholarship, students must meet all the general requirements for admission and have no impediment due to character or fitness issues.
 All scholarships are contingent on then current funding levels.

 Faulkner Law offers merit-based scholarships to entering students on the basis of their LSAT score, undergraduate GPA, and demonstrated leadership and service.
 All applicants who are admitted as full-time students are automatically considered for these scholarships.
 Subject to the Dean’s reserved authority to make all final award decisions, our merit-based scholarships fall into the following three categories:

 Mission Oriented Scholarships

 Faulkner Law also offers mission oriented scholarships to students graduate from a participating Christian College or University.
 Subject to the Dean’s reserved authority to make all final award decisions, our mission-based scholarships fall into the following two categories:

 Second-year (2L) and third-year (3L) students may be eligible to receive endowed, need-based, merit or leadership scholarships, made possible through the generosity of the law school’s alumni and friends.